 Conclusion:

 In conclusion, Does CPU Matter for Gaming?
 The answer to the question of whether CPU matters for gaming is a definitive yes.
-While the graphics card is the most important factor in terms of gaming performance, the CPU also has a significant impact on overall gaming experience.
+While the graphics card is the most important factor in terms of gaming performance, the CPU also has a significant impact on the overall gaming experience.
 Those looking to get the best possible gaming experience should make sure to choose a CPU that can handle the games they want to play.
 Benchmarking CPUs.